zembutsu/docs.docker.jp/engine/reference/run.rst

 .. code-block:: bash

-   --security-opt="label:user:USER"   : Set the label user for the container --security-opt="label:role:ROLE"   : Set the label role for the container --security-opt="label:type:TYPE"   : Set the label type for the container --security-opt="label:level:LEVEL" : Set the label level for the container --security-opt="label:disable"     : Turn off label confinement for the container --security-opt="apparmor:PROFILE"  : Set the apparmor profile to be applied
+   --security-opt="label=user:USER"   : Set the label user for the container --security-opt="label=role:ROLE"   : Set the label role for the container --security-opt="label=type:TYPE"   : Set the label type for the container --security-opt="label=level:LEVEL" : Set the label level for the container --security-opt="label=disable"     : Turn off label confinement for the container --security-opt="apparmor=PROFILE"  : Set the apparmor profile to be applied
                                         to the container
+   --security-opt="no-new-privileges" : Disable container processes from gaining
+                                        new privileges
+   --security-opt="seccomp=unconfined": Turn off seccomp confinement for the container --security-opt="seccomp=profile.json: White listed syscalls seccomp Json file to be used as a seccomp filter

 ..
 You can override the default labeling scheme for each container by specifying the --security-opt flag.
 For example, you can specify the MCS/MLS level, a requirement for MLS systems.
 Specifying the level in the following command allows you to share the same content between containers.